dashohoxha/killercoda-scenarios/linux-cli/lesson5/step2.md

    `echo "this is a      test"`{{execute}}

-   When the shell parses the first command it find 4 arguments:
+   When the shell parses the first command it finds 4 arguments:
    "this", "is", "a", "test".
 Then is calls `echo` passing it these arguments.

-   In the second case the quotes let the shell know that this is a single argument: "this is a test", and it passes to `echo` only one argument.
+   In the second case the quotes let the shell know that there is a single argument: "this is a test", and it passes to `echo` only one argument.

 2. Double quotes do not prevent variable expansion, but single quotes
    do: